 Even starting from this premise, identifying the party at fault can be challenging.
 Depending on the cause of death and the circumstances in which it occurred, the party at fault could be a driver, the driver’s employer, a doctor, a nurse, the medical institution where the deceased received treatment, a work colleague, or even an unidentified attacker.

 The best way to decide against whom to file the compensation claim is to consult a Roswell wrongful death lawyer.
 The latter will carefully review the case details and all the evidence available, maybe even conduct additional investigations, and identify the best solution for their client.

 Determine the Type of Claim to File and Its Value

 As mentioned above, two types of compensation claims can be filed, and the process differs from one type to another.
 In some cases, the same person has the right to file both claims.
 In other cases, there are two different claimants, even though the final beneficiary of the two claims may be the same.

-Generally, the claims for the life value of the deceased focus on the joy and experiences taken away from them, on the support they never got to provide, and the emotions they never got to enjoy.
+Generally, the claims for the life value of the deceased focus on the joy and experiences taken away from them and on the support they never got to provide.
 To prove those, an experienced wrongful death attorney will turn to witnesses, from the deceased’s family to friends, neighbors, and work colleagues, to photos and recording proving their interests and their joy of life, to medals, trophies, and awards they may have won pursuing their hobby or doing their job.